Global CucinaGlobal Cucina

 • Adjust the salt according to the salt content of the preserves.

-I hope this recipe has inspired you to create a dish that combines sweet and savory in a harmonious dance, as every good table deserves.
+I hope this recipe has inspired you to create these rustic cookies, capturing the essence of the countryside in every bite.
+They're perfect for those who appreciate a harmonious blend of sweet and savory flavors, as every good table deserves.

 Ago Tanfossi signatureAgo Tanfossi signature